MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 ms.search.form: product-kusto
 ---

-# Add and manage an event destination in Eventstream item
+# Add and manage a destination in an eventstream

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

 Once you have created an eventstream, you can route data to different destinations.
-The types of data destinations that can be added to your eventstream include KQL Database, Lakehouse and Custom App.
+The types of destinations that you can add to your eventstream are KQL Database, Lakehouse and Custom App.
 See the [Supported destinations](#supported-destinations) section for details about these destinations.

 ## Prerequisites

 To get started, complete the following prerequisites:

-- Get access to a **premium workspace** with **Contributor** or above permissions where your Eventstream item is located in.
+- Get access to a **premium workspace** with **Contributor** or above permissions where your eventstream is located in.
-- For KQL database destination, get access to a **premium workspace** with **Contributor** or above permissions where your KQL database is located in.
+- For KQL database destination, get access to a **premium workspace** with **Contributor** or above permissions where your KQL database is located.
-- For Lakehouse destination, get access to a **premium workspace** with **Contributor**  or above permissions where your lakehouse is located in.
+- For Lakehouse destination, get access to a **premium workspace** with **Contributor** or above permissions where your lakehouse is located.

 ## Add a KQL database as a destination